dlab-berkeley/programming-fundamentals/1-6_python.md

 She goes into her web browser and googles `python lexisnexis`.
 Sure enough, the first results is [Neal Caren's website](http://nealcaren.web.unc.edu/cleaning-up-lexisnexis-files/).
 Neal Caren in an assistant professor of Sociology at the University of North Carolina, Chapel Hill.
 He wrote a small Python [script](http://www.unc.edu/~ncaren/haphazard/split_ln.py) that converts a plain text file into a comma-separated values (CSV) file - exactly what Rochelle's needs!

 Rochelle reads Neal Caren's website to make sure that she's allowed to use his script.
-Since Neal put the code but doesn't give a licenee, Rochelle is going to assume a standard open source license: use, but credit.
+Since Neal put the code but doesn't give a license, Rochelle is going to assume a standard open source license: use, but credit.

 Rochelle then downloads the script and takes a quick look at it.
-The opening comments give s sample usage:
+The opening comments gives sample usage:

 ~~~
 sample usage:
 $ python split_ln.py ap_tp_201201.txt